Iran tanker departs after Gibraltar rejects US demand

 The US State Department has threatened to issue a visa ban on anyone working on the ship.

-The July 4 seizure came amid surging tensions in the Gulf after several alleged Iranian attacks on smaller tankers.
+The July 4 seizure by Gibraltar authorities and by British Royal Marines came amid surging tensions in the Gulf after several alleged Iranian attacks on smaller tankers.

+The US -- citing Tehran's threat to American allies -- expanded its military presence in the region with a new aircraft carrier task force, missile batteries and strategic bombers.

 Iran termed the move an "illegal interception" staged by the United States, while Washington cheered it as "excellent news".